devessenceinc/BlazorScriptReload/README.md

 ## Solution

 Utilizes a custom HTML element which interacts with the Blazor "enhancedload" event.
 When an "enhancedload" occurs it triggers logic which iterates over all of the script elements in the page.
-Any script element which has a "data-reload" attribute specified is "replaced" in the DOM which forces the browser to process the script element utilizing its standard script loading approach.
+Any script element which has a **data-reload** attribute specified is "replaced" in the DOM which forces the browser to process the script element utilizing its standard script loading approach.

 ## Integration